Program Schedule and Themes

 Improving psychological research

-Helping people understand the world and improve our interactions within society and the people in our lives Family Psychology
+Helping people understand the world and improve our interactions within society and the people in our lives Extremism and Terrorism

 Understanding society and the world around us

-Understanding what contributes to how the mind and brain works – or doesn’t work Brain & Cognitive Science
+Understanding what contributes to how the mind and brain works – or doesn’t work Brain and Cognitive Sciences

 Clinical Neuropsychology